pushred/switzerland/README.md

 	alert('hallo!');
 	~~~

-Kramdown generates the following markup from the example above, passing optional specified language as a class:
+Kramdown generates the following markup from the example above.

 ~~~~~~~ html
 <pre>